kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 Put the bot's token and client id from the [Discord Developer Portal](https://discord.com/developers) into config.json.
 To make future searches much faster, search results are cached.
 If it has been a while, the results will be fetched again.
 In the config, `refreshDelay` controls how many seconds to wait before refreshing the database.
 Approximately 600 (10 minutes) is recommended.

 You'll need Node.js version v18 or later to run the bot.
 Run `node deploy-commands.js` in your terminal before running the bot.
 This will register the slash commands, otherwise they won't show up in Discord.
-You'll need to install the 'maxmind' and discord.js v14 packages to run the bot.
+You'll need to install the 'maxmind' and discord.js v14 package to run the bot.
 If you don't know how to do this, just run this command: `npm i maxmind discord.js`.
 Run `node index.js` to start the bot when you're ready.

 ### Usage